rhetorica/chas/README.md

 ## The CHAS assembly language

-The opcodes and instructions are defined in `doc/chasm-spec.txt`, section 3.
+The opcodes and instructions are defined in https://github.com/rhetorica/chas/blob/master/doc/chasm-spec.txt

 The file `doc/CHAS.xml` provides syntax highlighting for Notepad++ in UDL format.